 Sponsorship to the program is available through the B.C.
 Ministry of Labour or from Canada Employment.
-For students sponsored under the Apprenticeship plan, tuition is free and a subsistence allowance is paid to the students while they are attending school.
+For students sponsored under the Apprenticeship plan, tuition is paid and a subsistence allowance is paid to student while they are attending school.
 Out-of-town students also receive a travel allowance of one return trip from their home.